alexlai2860/alexlai2860.github.io/index.md

 ## Research Interests

-- **AIGC and Generative Models:** Advanced diffusion models, autoregressive generative models, and their applications in poster generation and aesthetic content creation
+- Researching Advanced AIGC algorithms and their applications, such as photography generation, poster generation, text generation, and image editing.
-- **Low-level Computer Vision:** Image restoration in challenging real-world conditions (desnowing, dehazing), computational photography
-- **Multimodal Large Language Models (MLLM):** Applications in image processing, multi-model feedback optimization, and vision-language understanding
-- **Real-world AI Applications:** Bridging the gap between research and practical deployment in adverse environmental conditions

-My research focuses on developing robust AI solutions that can handle real-world challenges, particularly in computer vision and generative AI applications.
+- Developing robust and generalizable solutions for degraded image restoration, particularly in complex real-world scenarios.
+- Exploring multimodal large language models (MLLM) for image processing and evaluation.

 <br>